ngs-lang/ngs/doc/ngslang.1.md

 		  options:   [&] = true
 		  command[0]: <Command options={} redirects=[] argv=[ls,/]>

 **WARNING**: unrecognized options are silently ignored.
-This is considered a bug and should be fixed.
+This is considered a bug and should be fixed - https://github.com/ngs-lang/ngs/issues/28

 ## Syntax - Input/Output Redirections